 About This Recipe

-Turmeric and Ginger Tea is a warming hot drink made using fresh ginger and turmeric.
+Turmeric and Ginger Tea is a warming hot drink made using fresh ginger and ground or fresh turmeric.
 It is a great drink to sip on when you are feeling low, down with cold or flu, have an upset stomach, or need to destress.

-Ginger Turmeric Tea is a healing beverage tonic which is more of a tisane than tea.
-Which means, no tea leaves are added to make this drink.
+Ginger Turmeric Tea is a healing beverage tonic that is more of a tisane than tea.
+This means, no tea leaves are added to make this drink.

 The two main ingredients of this tea – ginger and turmeric, both have anti-inflammatory properties, making it even better to sip on this, especially in winters or cold monsoon nights.